Singleton Design pattern examples in java

 Lazy Initialization singleton example

-The singleton class is generated and initialized lazily in this case, which means that whenever the client calls the getInstance method, it creates a single object and returns it.
+The singleton class is generated and initialized lazily in this case, signifying that the creation of a single object occurs only when the client calls the getInstance method.

 public class SingletonClass {